Questions & Answers

 If I am not flexible can I still do yoga?

 It is quality NOT quantity that matters.
-Flexibility is one component of a well rounded Yoga practice.
-Although it might appear that someone who is very flexible can perform yoga asanas (postures) better than a less flexible person, this is a misconception.
+Flexibility is a by-product of practicing Hatha yoga Although it might appear that someone who is very flexible can perform yoga postures" better" than a less flexible person, this is a misconception.
 Yoga should not be confused with gymnastics.
-Yoga aims to develop one’s understanding, alignment, and awareness through subtle adjustments made to the body—the skin, muscles, tendons and joints—while in a yoga posture.
+Yoga aims to develop one’s understanding, alignment, and awareness through subtle adjustments made to the body—the skin, muscles, tendons and joints— while in a yoga posture.
 Therefore, it is not important whether you can touch your head to the knees when bending forward.
 Flexibility does make achieving postures easier.
 But it is only one element of many necessary for a good asana.
 Flexibility is also developed with dedicated practice.

 I’m overweight, can I still do yoga?